Best-Rated Heat Pumps

 How we rate heat pumps

 Our review compares heat pumps on customer satisfaction, so you can discover what other Kiwis think about our compared heat pumps brands before you go ahead and make a purchase.
-Think of it like asking hundreds of your closest friends which heat pump brand they think is best!
+Think of it like asking hundreds of your closest friends and family which heat pump brand they think is best!

-Canstar Blue surveyed 459 Kiwis who had bought a heat pump over the past two years for their feedback on the heat pump they bought.
+Canstar Blue surveyed 316 Kiwis who had bought a heat pump over the past two years for their feedback on the heat pump they bought.

 • The outcomes reported in these ratings are measured via accredited research panels managed by Qualtrics.